CashewsAndScrews/Millennial/_posts/2017-05-27-Succulent-Garden.md

   feature: succulent_header.jpg
 ---

 Inspired by many Pinterest boards, Alex and I decided to build a large succulent window box garden.
 We had already been collecting succulents over the last two years, and our previous shelf was getting crowded.

+## Supply List:
+1. 30'' sheet metal planters x2
+2. 6 L brackets
+3. 6 ft. of 2x1 in. lumber
+4. 1'' Wood screws
+5. Drywall anchors
+6. Styrofoam peanuts
+7. Cactus soil
+8. Around 40 small succulents

+## Instructions:

 To begin, we got most of what we needed for the project at [Mahoney's Garden Center](http://mahoneysgarden.com/) (including even more succulents...) and Home Depot.